| The following are some of the programs I can offer. The length of the

 Story Time (preschool-1st

-Ideal for the
+grade) Ideal for the

 preschool/kindergarten classroom or library story hour.
-This lively program
+This lively programincludes a reading of It's

 Time! and related activities, such as a retelling of the story using a